I am a huge fan of decorating with wreaths. I love so many different Christmas wreaths and today I am sharing my favorites.

 There is no doubt that I love putting wreaths in the windows of our home.
-I have used a Christmas wreath for windows every year for as long as I can remember.
-These wreaths in my craft room are from JOANN.
-I bought them years ago and oven about 15 of them!
+I have used Christmas wreaths in our windows every year for as long as I can remember.
+I bought these wreaths in my old craft room years ago and I own about 15 of them!

 I love hanging holiday wreaths in the kitchen.